 - Wear appropriate uniform and bring appropriate supplies.
-If the weather is cold, wear a jacket underneath the referee shirt.
+If the weather is cold, wear jacket underneath referee shirt.

-In-town Referees – Uniform consists of orange referee shirt (tucked in), black shorts.
+In-town Referees – Uniform consists of referee shirt (tucked in), black shorts.

 Supplies needed include a whistle, a wristwatch with a stopwatch function, a pad of paper, a pen and a coin (WWPPC).